Vadim Abramov: Managerial career

 From 2003 to 2005 Abramov worked as head coach of Traktor Tashkent.
-The club reached final of Uzbek Cup in 2004 and year later ranked at 4th place in League.
+The club reached the finals of Uzbek Cup in 2004 and a year later ranked at 4th place in the League.
 In 2006, he became coach of Lokomotiv Tashkent.
-The club finished 2009 season at 6th place.
+The club finished the 2009 season at 6th place.

 On 6 April 2010, Abramov was appointed as head coach of the Uzbekistan national team, replacing Mirjalol Kasymov.

 He was the coach of the Uzbekistan national team at the 2011 AFC Asian Cup.
 In their first game of the 2011 Asian Cup they defeated Qatar 2–0.
 They went on to reach the quarter finals where they faced Jordan.
 After beating Jordan 2–1, Uzbekistan qualified for the semi finals where they lost to Australia.
 They eventually finished in fourth place after losing to South Korea in the third place playoff.

 On 4 June 2012, after a 1–0 loss to Iran at home during 2014 FIFA World Cup qualification, Abramov resigned from his job.

 On 28 November 2013, Abramov was named new head coach of Astana.
 Two weeks later agreement with club was canceled.

 On 13 February 2014, he was appointed new head coach of Lokomotiv Tashkent after his predecessor Khakim Fuzaylov was fired from his post.
 Abramov moved back to his former club after serving at Lokomotiv from 2008 to 2010.
 He worked at Lokomotiv more than year.
 Lokomotiv led by Abramov won the Uzbek Cup in 2014 and the club finished again runner-up.
 On 8 March 2015, Lokomotiv won the Uzbekistan Super Cup, beating current champion Pakhtakor by 4–0.
 On 17 October 2015, he was fired from his post after several unsatisfactory results in league matches.

 On 24 September 2019, Abramov was named manager of the Uzbekistan national team for a second time.